mstksg/inCode/copy/entries/monad-plus-1.md

 because of their association with how Haskell models I/O.  This reputation is undeserved.
 Monads don't have anything to do with I/O.

-This series is a part of a global effort to deshroud the mystery behind monads and show that they are fun!
+This series is a part of a global effort to pull away the shroud of mystery behind monads and show that they are fun!
 And exciting!
 And really just a way of chaining together functions that allow for new ways of approaching puzzles.

-The first sub-series will be on a certain way of implementing monads known as *MonadPlus*.
-At the end of it all, we are going to be solving the classic logic puzzle, as old as time itself, using **only** the List monad, and no other fancy data structures:
+The first sub-series (chapter?) will be on a certain way of implementing monads known as *MonadPlus*.
+At the end of it all, we are going to be solving the classic logic puzzle, as old as time itself, using **only** the List monad instance, and no loops, queues, stacks, or fancy stuff like that:

 > A farmer has a wolf, a goat, and a cabbage that he wishes to transport
 > across a river.
 Unfortunately, his only boat can carry one thing at a time.